Bala Lake Railway

 The Bala Lake Railway Trust is working towards raising £2.5 million as part of its Red Dragon Project to construct an extension of the Bala Lake Railway to Bala Town Station, right in the heart of the town.

 The nearest railway stations are at Ruabon (between Shrewsbury and Chester) and Barmouth (on the Cambrian Coast Line).
 The T3 bus connects both stations and also stops near Llanuwchllyn station.

 The TrawsCymru T3 bus service runs from Wrexham to Barmouth.

-Get off at the Llanuwchllyn stop at the end of Station Road (tell the driver you want the train), it is a 5 minute walk to the Station.
+Get off at the Llanuwchllyn stop at the end of Station Road (tell the driver you want the train), then it is a 5-minute walk to the Station.

 Rheilffordd Llyn Tegid (Bala Lake Railway) HQ is at Llanuwchllyn, at the South-Western end of Llyn Tegid/Bala Lake.
 This is the best place to start your trip.

 Travelling along the A494 you need to turn into the village of Llanuwchllyn.
 Towards the end of the village look carefully for the brown tourist sign and turn left into Station Road, cross the river bridge and the entrance is in front of you.